What is an Agile Company?

 Food for Thoughts

 These ideas are not new.
-You can delve in empirical evidence and discussions in books written by business management professors, CEO, and passionate agile advocates.
-Below a list of mind openers (available as Amazon ebooks):
+You can delve into empirical evidence and discussions in books written by business management professors, CEOs, and passionate agile advocates.
+Below is a list of mind openers (available as Amazon ebooks):

-A guide to creating organisations inspired by the next stage of human consciousness by Frederic Laloux,
+A guide to creating organizations inspired by the next stage of human consciousness by Frederic Laloux,

 Accelerate